coar-notify/coar-notify.net/webroot/content/specification/_index.md

 ---

 The _COAR Notify Protocol_ consists of documented community conventions for the use of W3C [Linked Data Notifications](https://www.w3.org/TR/2017/REC-ldn-20170502/) (LDN) to integrate repository systems with relevant services in a distributed, resilient and web-native architecture.

-Notify notification patterns are more specific implementations of the generic patterns described by _[Event Notifications in Value-Adding Networks](https://www.eventnotifications.net)_.

-The _COAR Notify Protocol_ specifies:

-* Notification Patterns (templates) which describe the payload for re-usable notifications.
-These notifications describe the individual linked data notifications sent between repositories and services, one or more of which may be used in a *workflow*.
-* [A vocabulary](/specification/vocabulary/) which is used to provide values for certain properties in the notification payloads.

 ## Design Principles
 The design and implementation of the COAR Notify Initiative is informed by the following design principles: